 - a) Children participating in our sport programs and services must always be supervised.
-Supervision must be constant, active, and diligent and requires Relevant Persons to always be in a position to observe each Child, respond to individual needs and immediately intervene if necessary. - b) One-to-one unsupervised situations with Children should be avoided, however some services and programs may involve such circumstances (e.g., medical treatment and physical therapy) and in this case, these situations will need to be identified and recorded. - c) Any incident of one-to-one unsupervised contact should be immediately reported to the Manager of People & Culture management within 24 hours of the incident occurring.
+Supervision must be constant, active, and diligent and requires Relevant Persons to always be in a position to observe each Child, respond to individual needs and immediately intervene if necessary. - b) One-to-one unsupervised situations with Children should be avoided, however some services and programs may involve such circumstances (e.g., medical treatment and physical therapy) and in this case, these situations will need to be identified and recorded. - c) Any incident of one-to-one unsupervised contact should be immediately reported to the Manager, Financial Services, People & Culture management or the Child Safety Officer within 24 hours of the incident occurring.